Amadeus VI, Count of Savoy: Count of Savoy

 In the spring of 1353, Amadeus prepared his army to attack the Dauphiné.
 John II of France intervened and settled a truce in July, as he was hoping to use both armies in Gascony against the English, continuing the Hundred Years' War.
 However, Hugh immediately broke the truce.
 Amadeus besieged Hugh's forces in Gex from 26 October through 11 November, when Amadeus defeated and burned the city.
 Pope Innocent VI and John both sent delegations to negotiate a truce, but Amadeus and Hugh continued their fight until April 1354.
 The fighting ended then when Amadeus destroyed Hugh's army near Les Abrets.

 In a treaty concluded in Paris in 1355, Amadeus agreed to exchange territory in Dauphiné beyond the rivers Rhone and Guiers, in exchange for recognition as the undisputed sovereign of Faucigny and the county of Gex, as well as becoming the suzerain lord over the Counts of Genevois, all of whose titles had been the subject of earlier contention between the Counts of Savoy and the Dauphins of Viennois.
 Amadeus also forced the Marquess of Saluzzo to pay him tribute, thus extending his rule to the Italian side of the Alps.

-Amadeus was credited with purchasing the territory of the mountain pass, the Col de Largentièes, today Maddalena Pass on the border of France and Italy, for the sum of 60,000 ecus.
-The Col de Largentière was of great strategic and commercial importance because it linked Lyon with Italy; it offered an easy route between Piedmont and the outlying valley of Barcelonnette, which came into Savoyard possession when Amadeus or his heir transferred it from the County of Provence to the County of Nice.

-This made him an important player in the politics of Northern Italy.
-The Republic of Genoa and the Republic of Venice had for long argued over the ownership of the island of Tenedos in the Aegean Sea.
-Eventually it was agreed that the Island should be entrusted to the Count of Savoy.

-Crusade
+Amadeus was appointed Imperial vicar of Arelat by Emperor Charles IV in 1365 in an attempt, which did not succeed, to revive the imperial hold on the Kingdom of Arles (Arelat).
+The following year, Charles IV ceded his rights to the crown of Arles to Louis I of Anjou after, however, transferring the County of Savoy to the jurisdiction of the Kingdom of Germany.

+Crusade, 1366

 Amadeus initiated a minor crusade (with 15 ships and 1,700 men) in 1366 against Murad I of the Ottoman Empire to aid his cousin, John V Palaiologos, the Byzantine Emperor, son of the Dowager Empress, Anne of Savoy.
-On this campaign Amadeus joined forces with Francesco I of Lesbos, and Hungarian king Louis the Great, and they drove the Turks from Gallipoli.
+In this campaign, Amadeus joined forces with Francesco I of Lesbos, and the Hungarian king Louis the Great, and they drove the Turks from Gallipoli.
 (This victory was short-lived, though, for they lost Gallipoli to the Turkish Sultan Murad I a few years later.)
-At this time John V was held captive by the Bulgarians.
+At this time, John V was held captive by the Bulgarians.
 Amadeus turned his forces against Bulgaria and captured the Black Sea ports of Mesembria and Sozopolis.
 He then laid siege to Varna and sent Tsar Ivan Alexander an ultimatum to release John V or suffer further defeat.
-Ivan Alexander released John V and Amadeus returned to spend the winter in Mesembria, arriving there with John V before Christmas.
+Ivan Alexander released John V, and Amadeus returned to spend the winter in Mesembria, arriving there with John V before Christmas.